MicrosoftDocs/windows-dev-docs/windows-apps-src/networking/sockets.md

 Construct a [**DatagramSocket**](/uwp/api/Windows.Networking.Sockets.DatagramSocket) to play the role of the echo server, bind it to a specific port number, listen for an incoming UDP message, and echo it back.
 The [**DatagramSocket.MessageReceived**](/uwp/api/Windows.Networking.Sockets.DatagramSocket.MessageReceived) event is raised when a message is receieved on the socket.

 Construct another **DatagramSocket** to play the role of the echo client, bind it to a specific port number, send a UDP message, and receive a response.

-Put the XAML markup in `MainPage.xaml`, and the put the imperative code inside your `MainPage` class.

 Create a new **Page** named `DatagramSocketPage`.
 Put the XAML markup in `DatagramSocketPage.xaml`, and the put the imperative code inside the `DatagramSocketPage` class.